alankent/magento2devbox-skeleton/README.md

 need to ensure the BrowserSync ports (3000 and 3001) are left uncommented in the `docker-compose.yml` file.

+# Developing Your Own Module or Extension

+This section contains suggested ways in which you can manage modules or extensions that are being developed in a separate git repository to your main project.
+For example, a system integrator may wish to share a set of locally developed modules across multiple customers.

+## Single Module Projects

+Composer has special support when there is one module per git repository.
+Composer can perform a git clone of the code automatically, where the code ends up under the `vendor` directory, like other downloaded modules, but you can edit and change the source code and commit your changes afterwards.

+In this mode, you create your module in git first, then run the following commands to update the composer.json file.

+First add a repository entry for the git repository, replacing "myvendor" and "mymodule" with your vendor and module name.

+    composer config repositories.mymodule vcs git@github.com:myvendor/module-mymodule.git

+Next, add the dependency on your module.
+A version number with the form of "dev-{branch}" checks out that branch from the git repository.

+    composer require --prefer-source myvendor/module-mymodule:dev-master

+Refer to the Composer documentation for more details and variations supported.

+## Multi-Module Projects

+If you want to keep multiple modules in one git repo (so they version together), a different approach is required.
+Note this can also be used for git repositories containing a single module if desired.

+First, check out your git repository under `/var/www` (alongside the `magento2` directory).

+    cd /var/www
+    git clone git@github.com:myvendor/myrepo.git

+Next, add a repository reference to all the directories containing packages (that is, all directories containing a `composer.json` file).
+You may use `*` in path wildcards to include multiple directories at a time.
+Make sure you use quotes to make sure the shell does not expand the wildcards.

+    composer config repositories.myrepo path "../myrepo/app/*/myvendor/*"

+You can then add dependencies to any of the packages in the specified directories.
+Composer will create a symlink from under the `vendor/myvendor` directory to the appropriate git repository directory.

+    composer require myvendor/module-mymodule:*

+Note that while Unison will not sync the symlink, if you specify the `shared/www` local directory as the "source code root" in PHP Storm, it will find the PHP code under both `/var/www/magento2` and `/var/www/myrepo`.

 # Tips and Tricks

 The following can be useful tips and tricks.